pettarin/penelope/README.rst

       --csv-ls CSV_LS       CSV line separator (default: '\n') --dictzip-path DICTZIP_PATH
                             path to dictzip executable
-      --epub-escape-strings
+      --epub-no-compress    do not create the compressed container (epub output only, default: False)
-                            escape HTML strings (default: False)
+      --escape-strings      escape HTML strings (default: False)
-      --epub-group-prefix-length EPUB_GROUP_PREFIX_LENGTH
-                            group headwords by prefix of given length (default: 3) --epub-merge-group-size EPUB_MERGE_GROUP_SIZE
-                            merge headword groups with less than this number of headwords (default: 128)
-      --epub-output-definitions
-                            output definitions in addition to the headwords (default: False)
       --flatten-synonyms    flatten synonyms, creating a new entry with headword=synonym and using the definition of the original headword (default: False)
+      --group-by-prefix-function GROUP_BY_PREFIX_FUNCTION
+                            compute the prefix of headwords using the given prefix function file
+      --group-by-prefix-length GROUP_BY_PREFIX_LENGTH
+                            group headwords by prefix of given length (default: 2) --group-by-prefix-merge-across-first
+                            merge headword groups even when the first character changes (default: False)
+      --group-by-prefix-merge-min-size GROUP_BY_PREFIX_MERGE_MIN_SIZE
+                            merge headword groups until the given minimum number of headwords is reached (default: 0, meaning no merge will take place)
+      --ignore-case         ignore headword case, all headwords will be lowercased (default: False)
+      --ignore-synonyms     ignore synonyms, not reading/writing them if present (default: False)
+      --include-index-page  include an index page (epub and mobi output only,
+                            default: False)
       --input-file-encoding INPUT_FILE_ENCODING
                             use the specified encoding for reading the raw contents of input file(s) (default: 'utf-8')
       --input-parser INPUT_PARSER
                             use the specified parser function after reading the raw contents of input file(s)
-      --ignore-case         ignore headword case, all headwords will be lowercased (default: False)
-      --ignore-synonyms     ignore synonyms, not reading/writing them if present (default: False)
       --kindlegen-path KINDLEGEN_PATH
                             path to kindlegen executable
       --marisa-bin-path MARISA_BIN_PATH